HewlettPackard/shs-docs/docs/portal/developer-portal/troubleshoot/cxi/CXI_Healthcheck.md

 ## Running the diagnostic

-Running cxi_healthcheck requires root privileges.
+Running `cxi_healthcheck` requires root privileges.
 It runs on compute nodes only.
-The '--not_idle' option must be used when running `cxi_healthcheck` on a non-idle system where traffic is flowing.
+The `--not_idle` option must be used when running `cxi_healthcheck` on a non-idle system where traffic is flowing.
 This helps to avoid false positives that may occur when a system is in a non-idle state.

 _**Usage**_